shashank1shukla/App42-Photo-Sharing/README.md

 2. Create an app once you are on Quickstart page after registration.
 3. Download the project from this repo and open it in Microsoft Visual Studio.
 4. Open Util.cs in app and give the value of APIKey and SECRETKey in ServiceAPI constructor line number 32.
-5. Change storageDbName and storageCollName variable in Util.cs to your storage database and storage collection.
 5. You can also modify your appId variable in MainPage.cs to pass your own facebook app credentials.
 6. Build and Run